-External Paint Colours
+External Paint Colours NI-

 Is a permit required to paint an already painted surface?
-No

 Internal Alteration Controls No

-Is a permit required for internal alterations?
-No
+permit required for internal alterations?

 Tree Controls No

 Is a permit required to remove a tree?
-NO
+INO

 Victorian Heritage Register No

 Is the place included on the Victorian Heritage Register?
+INO

-Incorporated Plan No
+ncorporated Plan

 Does an Incorporated Plan apply to the site?
-110
+INO

 Outbuildings and fences exemptions Yes - front fence

 Are there outbuildings and fences which are not exempt from piers and footings

 notice and review? only

 Prohibited uses may be permitted

 Can a permit be granted to use the place for a use which would No

 otherwise be prohibited?

 Aboriginal Heritage Place

 Is the place an Aboriginal heritage place which is subject to the No

 requirements of the Aboriginal Heritage Act 2006?